 If you are visiting Venice within Italy in my experience, the best way to get to Venice is by train, the train station is right in the center so you can most likely walk to your hotel from there.

-P.S.
 This post contains affiliate links.
 If you click on one and make a purchase, I might make a small commission, at no extra cost to you in order to help support my blog.
-As always, all opinions are my own.